-Citizen science can generate biodiversity data at scales intractable for other approaches.
-We are building the capacity to use citizen science observations to monitor Marine Protected Areas across California.
+Community science can generate biodiversity data at scales intractable for other approaches.
+We are building the capacity to use community science observations to monitor biodiversity on the California coast.

-Citizen science – the involvement of non-scientists in the production of scientific knowledge – can generate biodiversity data at spatial and temporal scales difficult to achieve by other approaches.
-Our team – a collaboration between the California Academy of Sciences, the California Ocean Protection Council (OPC), and the California Department of Fish and Wildlife (CDFW) – is building the capacity to use citizen science observations to understand and monitor biodiversity across California’s Marine Protected Area (MPA) network.
+Community science – the involvement of volunteers in the production of scientific knowledge – can generate biodiversity data at spatial and temporal scales difficult to achieve by other approaches.
+Our team – a collaboration between the California Academy of Sciences, the California Ocean Protection Council (OPC), and the California Department of Fish and Wildlife (CDFW) – is building the capacity to use Community science observations to understand and monitor biodiversity across California’s Marine Protected Area (MPA) network and coastal areas.